US House Speaker Nancy Pelosi lands in Taiwan amid threats of Chinese retaliation – KION546

 “We support Speaker of the House of Representatives Nancy Pelosi’s trip to Taiwan,” the Republicans said.
 “For decades, members of the United States Congress, including previous Speakers of the House, have travelled to Taiwan.
 This travel is consistent with the United States’ One China policy to which we are committed.
 We are also committed now, more than ever, to all elements of the Taiwan Relations Act.”

+McConnell praised Pelosi’s arrival in Taiwan, saying Tuesday that he believes “she has every right to go.”

+“It’s been unseemly and counterproductive for President Biden and his aides to have publicly sought to deter her from doing so,” the Kentucky Republican said.
+“I welcome the speaker’s display of support for Taiwan’s democracy, but I hope she returns from Asia more mindful of the military dimensions of the Chinese threat, and more committed to working with Republican to address the changing balance of military power out in the region.”

-US President Joe Biden has said publicly that the US military did not believe it was a good time for Pelosi to visit Taiwan, but he stopped short of telling her directly not to go, two sources previously told CNN.
+US President Joe Biden said publicly before Pelosi’s travel that the US military did not believe it was a good time for Pelosi to visit Taiwan, but he stopped short of telling her directly not to go, two sources previously told CNN.

+Biden did not speak to Pelosi before her trip, Kirby said Tuesday.

 The issue of Taiwan remains among the most contentious in US-China relations.
 Biden and his Chinese counterpart, Xi Jinping, discussed it at length during a phone call last week that lasted more than two hours.